 2.8.
 Risk of Bias in Individual Studies

 Two reviewers (EO, IK) assessed the risk of bias in all studies.
-The quantitative studies were assessed using the Quality Assessment Tool (QAT) checklist retrieved from the Effective Public Health Practice Project (EPHPP) , while the qualitative studies and reviews were assessed using Critical Appraisals Skills Programme (CASP) Checklists .
-If the scores differed, agreement was achieved by referring to a third reviewer (RZ).
+The Quality Assessment Tool (QAT) checklist was used to evaluate the quantitative studies , while the Critical Appraisals Skills Programme (CASP) Checklists were used to evaluate the qualitative studies and reviews .
+Disagreements were resolved by a third reviewer (RZ).

 2.9.
 Synthesis of Results

-Data were synthesized and analyzed by two reviewers (EO, IK), any discrepancy between them was resolved by consensus, data were included only if both reviewers agreed on.
-A narrative-descriptive synthesis of the evidence including main findings and consistency of findings among studies, as well as, tables were prepared.
+Data were synthesized and analyzed by two reviewers (EO, IK), data were included only if both reviewers agreed on.
+The main findings are presented in tables and in a narrative synthesis.

 3.1.
 Study Selection

-Initial database searches retrieved 1203 articles, after removing duplicates, (491) were screened for titles and abstracts.
-One hundred twenty studies were selected for full text screening in which (22) of them were found eligible to be included in the review.
-The search strategy and selection process are shown in the PRISMA flowchart (Figure 1) .
+Initial database searches retrieved 1203 articles; after removing duplicates, the titles and abstracts of 491 articles were screened.
+One hundred twenty studies were selected for full text screening, 22 of them were found eligible and included in the review.
+The search and selection process are shown in the PRISMA flowchart (Figure 1) .

 3.2.
 Study Characteristics

-The articles represented considerable diversity in terms of population; the settings involved seven hospitals , four outpatients , four nursing home settings , one hospice agency , and three multi sites .
+The articles included different population and settings; the settings involved seven hospitals , four outpatients , four nursing home settings , one hospice agency , and three multi sites .
 Furthermore, the selected studies used different sources of data; the majority targeted patients (n = 11) - , patients and care provider (n = 6) , and two studies collected data from healthcare providers (HCPs) .
 The characteristics of selected articles are summarized in (Table 1).

 Figure 1.
 PRISMA flowchart.
 PRISMA: Preferred Reporting Items for Systematic Reviews and Meta Analyses.